darpansaraf/snakes-and-ladders/README.md

     git clone https://github.com/darpansaraf/snakes-and-ladders.git

  Step 2:
-    Open this solution in your Visual Studio IDE
+    Navigate to the SnakesAndLadder Folder

  Step 3:
-    Press F5 to run the program
+    Execute the following command on powershell:

+    dotnet run

 ## Test Cases
-    This application has unit tests which are run using xUnit Test Adapter
+    This application has unit tests which are run using xUnit Test Adapter.
+    To Run test cases navigate to the 'SnakesAndLadders.Tests' folder and execute the following command on powershell:

+    dotnet test

 ## Implementation Approach
     This application calculates the next position of a player on a snakes and ladder board relative the to the current position and dice outcome.